Preface

 After logging into your Harbor web interface, click Registry Management on the left page, then click New Endpoint.

-At this point, the New Endpoint window pops up.
+A New Endpoint window will pop up.

 After configuration, click OK.